 So, what do we do?

-GreenBlue Urban believe that the answer is landscape led development.
+GreenBlue Urban believe that the answer is landscape-led development.
 Developments that incorporate all the elements which we, as human beings, need to thrive on an increasingly urbanised planet.
 Many local authorities are now viewing the landscape as critical infrastructure – to be considered as part of the initial planning application rather than being left to reserved matters later in the process.
-This is a forward move as it helps ensure that space and funding are allocated early on, meaning that it is far more likely to be implemented.
+This is a forward move as it helps ensure that space and funding are allocated early, meaning it is far more likely to be implemented.

 Mandatory BNG and the Environment Act

-In Wales, where Schedule 3 of the Flood and Water Management Act has been implemented, the inclusion of Sustainable Drainage Systems (SuDS) on all developments of more than one property or over 100m² in plan area has been revolutionary.
+We have seen Wales embrace Schedule 3 of the Flood and Water Management Act, the inclusion of Sustainable Drainage Systems (SuDS) on all developments of more than one property or over 100m² in plan area has been revolutionary.
 Whilst developers have found that it has delayed some programmes, the overall result has been very satisfactory.
-The Government of England is considering implementing the same, however, this may be a somewhat drawn-out process – it may not become law for some years yet.
+Here, we are certainly excited for the same in England, with GreenBlue fully aware that a collaborative approach is required.

 In conclusion, it is possible and cost-effective to combine green and blue infrastructure, at the same time as getting additional biodiversity and saving money on drainage.
 GreenBlue Urban are happy to help with your project designs, as we all seek to improve the quality of life by creating outdoor spaces in harmony with nature.